Yousef-Matar/matarito-vue/docs/components/MButton/snippets/demo/raised.md

 ## Raised

-When `raised` is present, buttons have a shadow to indicate elevation.
+When `raised` is present, `MButton` has a shadow to indicate elevation.

 <DemoContainer>
 	<MButton label="Primary" raised />